The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 6. Hopi Rattlesnake

 Given the striking similarity in geographic distribution of the two species (really, subspecies of the western rattlesnake, Crotalus viridis), it is highly probable that interbreeding occurs on occasion.
-It is nearly impossible to tell them apart because of all of this.
+Because of this, it is nearly impossible to tell them apart.

-Most of the time, these types of snakes in Utah are nocturnal.
-It mainly hunts in the early morning when the temperature is still relatively cool, spending its days hiding from predators and the heat.
+These types of snakes in Utah are mostly nocturnal.
+They mainly hunt in the early morning when the temperature is still relatively cool, spending their days hiding from predators and the heat.

 It consumes lizards and small mammals, just like other rattlesnakes.

-Normally not aggressive, the species will run away if it senses danger.
+Normally, it is not aggressive, but the species will run away if it senses danger.
 As a warning, it could also coil up and shake its tail.

 Finally, it will bite and inject itself with a hemotoxic venom targeting red blood cells.
-Additionally, its venom is neurotoxic.
-It could potentially bite without injecting any poison.
+Additionally, its venom is neurotoxic, so it could potentially bite without injecting any poison.

 7. Speckled Rattlesnake